 - It aims to preserve a “Malaria-free” status in the areas where there has been an interruption in the transmission.

 - The districts are categorized based on the Annual Parasite Incidence (API) with a plan to totally eliminate indigenous Malaria cases in category1 (API<1 per 1000 population) & category 2(API >1<2 per 1000 population) districts and to bring category 3 districts (API>2 per 1000 population) under pre-elimination & elimination programme by the year 2022.

-- Funds will be managed from government sources, Corporate Social Responsibility of the corporate sector and from international donations.
+- Funds will be managed from government sources, Corporate Social Responsibility of the corporate sector, and from international donations.

-The National Strategic Plan is one of its kind in the efforts to eliminate Malaria and such a road map with breakup of targets has been formulated by the Union Health Ministry for the first time.
+The National Strategic Plan is one of its kind in the efforts to eliminate Malaria and such a road map with the breakup of targets has been formulated by the Union Health Ministry for the first time.
 Though meeting the 2027 targets for elimination of malaria is an uphill task, strong political & administrative commitment and a focused approach can help in meeting the targets.